concierge/Concierge/README.md

 Contributions welcome.

 ### Creating New Modules
+#### Interface Contract
 Modules should be created as their own javascript files within the `modules` subdirectory.
 They must expose the following methods:
 * `exports.match(text,thread)` where `text` is the body of a Facebook message and `thread` is the message thread it occurred on.
 This method should return `true` if the module should be run on this message and `false` otherwise.
 For example, if you were creating a weather module that runs whenever the text `/weather` is written, `match(text,thread)` would return `true` if text was `/weather some data here` and `false` if it was `not what you are wanting`.
 * `exports.help()`.
 This method should return a <b>non-newline terminated</b> string to be used with the `/kassy` command.
 * `exports.load()`. <i>Optional</i>.
 This method is called once when the program is first starting up.
-Facebook is not gaurenteed to be running at this point.
+Facebook is not guaranteed to be running at this point.
 Should be used to initialise variables or load files, etc as appropriate.
 * `exports.unload()`. <i>Optional</i>.
 This method is called once when the program is shutting down.
-Facebook is not gaurenteed to be avalible at this point.
+Facebook is not guaranteed to be available at this point.
 Should be used to unload files and cancel any timers.
 Failure to use this method correctly can prevent a successful restart.
 * `exports.run(api,event)`.
 This method is called whenever the module should be run. `api` is an object that allows you to perform all the api methods outlined [here](https://github.com/Schmavery/facebook-chat-api). `event` is an object that contains information about the message received.
 Of particular note is `event.body` which contains text typed.

+#### Persistence
+Any data stored in `this.config` within the scope of a module will automatically be persistent between restarts of the program, provided a safe shutdown and an error free startup.

+#### Loading Modules
-New modules will be automatically detected after a restart of the application.
+New modules will be automatically detected and loaded after a restart of the application.

 ## Disclaimer
 HERE BE DRAGONS!